By Laina Carter of McGrail Vineyards

 - In a large pan, heat olive oil over medium-low heat.
 Once hot, add butter and garlic.
 Brown garlic in butter-oil mixture.

 - Add shrimp to pan and season well with salt and pepper.
-Add white wine, lemon juice, cayenne, and zucchini noodles and cook for about five minutes or until shrimp are cooked through, stirring constantly.
+Stir in white wine, lemon juice, cayenne, and zucchini noodles and cook for about five minutes or until shrimp are cooked through, stirring constantly.

 - Add more salt and pepper to pan as necessary.
 Sprinkle parsley leaves over pan and stir well.